Palaeoloxodon: History of research and taxonomy

 During the 19th and 20th centuries, species of Palaeoloxodon were subject to numerous phylogenetic hypotheses regarding their relationship to other elephantids.
 Some scholars like Hans Pohlig in 1891 and Osborn in 1935 considered the species of Palaeoloxodon to be closely related to African elephants, while others like Wolfgang Soergel in 1915 considered them to be closely related to mammoths.
 From the late 20th century to the first decade of the 21st century, Palaeoloxodon was usually considered to be closely related the Asian elephant and other members of the genus Elephas.

 In 2016, a study of the straight-tusked elephant (P. antiquus) mitochondrial genome and part of the nuclear genome found that the mitochondrial sequences were nested within the diversity of those of the African forest elephant, Loxodonta cyclotis, with the partial nuclear genome supporting P. antiquus as more closely related to L. cyclotis than the African bush elephant, L. africana.
-A later study published in 2018 by the same authors based on the complete nuclear genome revised these results, and suggested P. antiquus resulted from reticulate evolution and had a complex hybridization history, with the majority (~60%) of its nuclear genome coming from a lineage more closely related to modern African elephants than to Asian elephants and mammoths, but which diverged before the split between the two living species, with significant introgressed ancestry from African forest elephants (~36%) and to a lesser extent mammoths (~6%).
-The ancestry from L. cyclotis was more closely related to modern West African populations of the forest elephant than to other forest elephant populations, while the mammoth ancestry was basal to the split between woolly and Columbian mammoths, probably from shortly after the split between the ancestors of mammoths and Asian elephants.
-The hybridisation probably took place in Africa, where Palaeoloxodon was dominant for most of the Early Pleistocene, with the mammoth hybridisation suggested to have taken place earlier than the hybridisation with forest elephants.
+A later study published in 2018 by the same authors based on the complete nuclear genome revised these results, and suggested P. antiquus resulted from reticulate evolution and had a complex ancestry tree, with the majority (~60%) of its nuclear genome coming from a lineage more closely related to modern African elephants than to Asian elephants and mammoths, but which diverged before the split between the two living species, with significant introgressed ancestry resulting from hybridization with African forest elephants (~36% of total genome) and to a lesser extent mammoths (~6%).
+The ancestry from L. cyclotis was more closely related to modern West African populations of the forest elephant than to other forest elephant populations, while the mammoth ancestry came from a lineage that diverged prior to the split between woolly and Columbian mammoths, probably from shortly after the split between the ancestors of mammoths and Asian elephants.
+Mitochondrial genomes obtained from Chinese and Japanese Palaeoloxodon specimens indicate that the forest elephant ancestry was ubiquitous among Eurasian Palaeoloxodon populations.
+Both hybridization events probably took place in Africa, where Palaeoloxodon was dominant for most of the Early Pleistocene, with the mammoth hybridisation suggested to have taken place earlier than the hybridisation with forest elephants.